shobhit6993/causal-delivery/README.md

 ### Notes:
 1. Always run ```make clean``` before each execution so that previous logs are deleted.
 Otherwise, the old log files will be appended with new log data.
+2. The threads sleep for about 5 seconds in the beginning; so, please be patient.
+3. run.sh has a trap for ```Ctrl+C``` which ensures that process are terminated cleaning and that they do not continue to hog ports after termination.
+Press ```Ctrl+C``` TWICE to terminate execution, and wait for few seconds for the interupt to clean up the mess.
-2. Repeated execution might be hindered by ports being left open.
+4. Repeated execution might be hindered by ports being left open.
 Use ```lsof -i``` command to see if previous processes are still hogging the ports, and kill them using ```kill -9 PID```
-3. TCP sockets are used for interprocess communication.
+5. TCP sockets are used for interprocess communication.
-4. All delays are whole numbers, measured in seconds.
+6. All delays are whole numbers, measured in seconds.
-5. If you see error messages on screen, then kill the program and make sure that no other (or previous instances of this program) is using the required ports.
+7. If you see error messages on screen, then kill the program and make sure that no other (or previous instances of this program) is using the required ports.
-6. Value of N can be set in the process.h file.
+8. Value of N can be set in the process.h file.
 If you change N, you have to add LISTEN_PORTi and SEND_PORTi for each new process (beyond the current 5) in process.h file, and add corresponding ports to constuctor of class Process at the beginning of process.cpp